Chief Executive Officer

 Alan is a Chartered Accountant with over 30 years’ experience in industry and financial services.
 Alan joined the team 11 years ago and was appointed as CFO in 2012.
 As CFO, he’s responsible for the Finance, Legal and IT functions.

 As CFO, Alan is responsible for leading Angel Trains’ investment projects and providing competitive financing solutions for the procurement and refurbishment of new and existing rolling stock.

 Leading our unrivalled team of technical engineers, Matthew is responsible for driving forward innovation within the business and across the rail industry.
 As a Chartered Mechanical Engineer with over 25 years’ experience in rolling stock engineering and leadership, Matthew is at the helm of driving Angel Trains’ projects to lower carbon emission across rail travel.

 Prior to joining Angel Trains, Matthew was the Engineering and Safety Director at Chiltern Railways and held positions at Arriva Trains Wales, WS Atkins Rail, Eurostar.

-Prior to that, Mark was a partner in the corporate finance departments of KPMG London and KPMG Frankfurt, and held positions at PwC Corporate Finance, Robert Fleming & Co., Lazard Brothers and A.T.
+Previously Mark was a partner in the corporate finance departments of KPMG London and KPMG Frankfurt.
+Prior to this Mark worked at PwC Corporate Finance and Robert Fleming & Co., Lazard Brothers and A.T.
 Kearney.